BSidesPDX/bsidespdx.org/events/2024/workshops.md

 ### Jens Mache and Richard
 Capture the flag (CTF) exercises can be great practice and fun.
 However, sometimes things get complicated.
 Even the best of us may sometimes be lost, move in the wrong direction or get frustrated.
 In this workshop, not only are we giving you an overview and access to several CTF exercises, you are also provided feedback and hints (in case you need some).
 This way, everybody who shows up and spends some time can successfully complete the CTF exercises.
 Short descriptions at https://edurange.org/scenarios.html

-'Jens' certifications include SANS/ GIAC Certified Intrusion Analyst (GCIA), Penetration Tester (GPEN), Incident Handler (GCIH).
-Jens has been teaching security since 2007.
+*Jens' certifications include SANS/ GIAC Certified Intrusion Analyst (GCIA), Penetration Tester (GPEN), Incident Handler (GCIH).
+Jens has been teaching security since 2007.*

-Richard participated in the performance analysis of the Rijndael algorithm, which became AES.
-He has been teaching security and information assurance since 2003.
+*Richard participated in the performance analysis of the Rijndael algorithm, which became AES.
+He has been teaching security and information assurance since 2003.*
 <hr>